DavidRach/CytometryQC/README.md

 Once required software and packages are installed, please read the [Getting Started](https://davidrach.github.io/CytometryQC/articles/GettingStarted.html) vignette.

+### Contribute

+Our original website was designed around use for both Cytek and BD instruments.
+It can be relatively easily customized to instruments from other manufacturers where QC .fcs files have been acquired daily.
+If you are interested in helping get these cytometers from other manufacturers set up as default options, please reach out, the more help the merrier.

 ### Found a bug?
 Report it!

-Our original website was designed around use for both Cytek and BD instruments.
-It can be expanded to anything for which QC .fcs files have been acquired daily.
-If you are interested in helping expand to cytometers from other manufacturers, please reach out.

 Encountered what you expect is a bug?
-Although we caught quite a few, there's still some unknown ones the author hasn't encountered during testing.
-Please report it here [here](https://github.com/DavidRach/CytometryQC/issues) and together we can make this open-source project better.
+We've caught quite a few, but since everyone's computer set up is different, there are still a few unknown ones we haven't encountered during testing.
+Please report it [here](https://github.com/DavidRach/CytometryQC/issues) and together we can make this open-source project better.